Developer Notes

 2. git tag the release with next vX.Y.Z

-3. Push the tag to github: git push --tags and github actions will build and upload the release to pypi, which will then get picked up by conda-forge.
+3. Push the tag to github: git push --tags and github actions will build and upload the release to test pypi.

 Alternate manual release steps (after tagging):